itsPG/sqlite_fts_substring/README.md

 ./main will create example.db, add table, insert some records, and do the FTS.

+Use
+---

-2. see test.cpp and modify it as you wish.
+see test.cpp and modify it as you wish.

 Author
 ======